Xenijo/incognito-is-a-virus/README.md

 # 3.File Analyze
 [File](https://raw.githubusercontent.com/Xenijo/incognito-is-a-virus/main/Proof/Analyze)

-At the start, you can observe different sockets connecting and listening/sending.You can also see pings and It seems like it gets information such as:
+At the start you can see pings and It seems like it gets information such as:

 100% Sure: IPAddress, ComputerName